We typically migrate data for several reasons -

 Two different types of tool exist, Hardware Virtualisation and Disk Mirroring.

 However, all of the options above move disks, not data.
 That is, at the end of the move the disk will be exactly the same size as it was when you started, so none of these will assist if you want to make disks bigger.
 Two mainframe migration tools exist to help here, FDRMOVE and LDMF.
 These products move datasets, and if they can get exclusive use for a file then they will just move the data.
 If they cannot get exclusive use they will copy the data and maintain it up to date while waiting for the ENQ to be released so they can swap the file to the new location.
-It may be necessary to stop applications briefly before this happens.
+It may be necessary to stop applications briefly for this to happen.

 OK, so you have moved all your data off your old disks successfully and you are ready to power them down and ship them off to the scrap yard.
 Before you can do that, you need to wipe all the data off them, so it does not fall into criminal hands.
 FDR Erase is a product that can so this for you.